openvinotoolkit/openvino/src/frontends/tensorflow/docs/tests.md

 The unit-tests cover TensorFlow format reading functionality, conversion pipeline, and internal transformations for Transpose Sinking and conversion of sub-graphs with TF FE internal operations into the OpenVINO opset.

-## How to build and run the unit-tests
+## How to build and run unit-tests

 For building the TF FE unit-tests, use CMake target `ov_tensorflow_frontend_tests`.
 CMake automatically runs [generation scripts](../tests/test_models/gen_scripts) to create TensorFlow models used in the testing.